srikarr20/quantum-measurement-stack/qmctb/QMCTB-01-Methods.md

 Frame-based accumulation

+Output:
-Output: Discrete digital datasets
+Discrete digital datasets.

-Multiple frames are accumulated to simulate realistic data acquisition.

-Importantly:

-Increasing frame count averages noise

-It does not create interference if it was destroyed earlier
+Increasing the number of accumulated frames reduces statistical noise but does not generate interference if correlations were destroyed at the detector plane.

-Stage 4: Quantum Diagnostics (Inference Only)
+7. Stage 4: Quantum Diagnostics

+Input:
-Input: Digitized datasets
+Digitized datasets.

 Metrics computed:

-Visibility (contrast)
+Fringe visibility

 Statistical uncertainty

+Output:
-Output: Validated diagnostic metrics
+Validated diagnostic metrics.

-No control actions occur here.
-This stage performs inference only, making no assumptions about underlying ontology.
+This stage performs inference only and applies no control actions or interpretive assumptions.

-Stage 5: Quantum Control System (QCS)
+8. Stage 5: Quantum Control System (QCS)

+Input:
-Input: Diagnostic metrics and thresholds
+Diagnostic metrics and predefined thresholds.

 Function: